 At Karidis Clinic, all brachioplasty surgery procedures are carried out by one of the best-known arm lift surgeons in London, Mr Alex Karidis.
 For UK-leading consultancy, aftercare and results, get in touch today.

-Brachioplasty, also known as an arm lift, is a surgical procedure that reduces the circumference of the upper arms and removes excess lax skin.
+An arm lift, also known as brachioplasty, is a surgical procedure to improve the appearance of the arms by reducing the circumference of the upper arms and removes excess lax skin.

 The arm lift surgery targets what is often referred to as ‘bingo wings’ and is usually performed in conjunction with liposuction to improve the overall contours of the arms.
 This surgery is suitable for men and women and is often performed on patients at our London clinic who have experienced sudden weight fluctuations.

 The best candidates are men and women who are within several pounds (i.e. 10%) of their ideal weight.
 If you are significantly more than this you will be asked to reduce some weight before going ahead with any surgery.
 Ideal candidates also possess loose enough skin and tissue laxity to allow a good outcome of the operation.
 This will be assessed at your consultation.

 People with Hidradenitis Suppurativa, a persistent ongoing infection disorder of the sweat glands in their armpits, should not undergo brachioplasty until treated appropriately.
 Women who have had Radical Mastectomy or extensive breast cancer surgery are also at risk of developing chronic arm swelling after undergoing this particular procedure and therefore should avoid this operation.